-I'll be aiming to finish this challenge at Nelson's Column on Saturday 21st October - Trafalgar Day.
+I'll be doing this over the first 4 weekends in October (so I don't need to take days off of work) and finishing at Nelson's Column on Saturday 21st October - Trafalgar Day.

 Lapenotière's journey from Pendennis Point to the Admiralty was about 271 miles, took him 37 hours and 21 stops to change horses on the way!

 Cycling is not my sport, I've never been one of those people who love it, it's just how I get the few miles to and from work!

 So this will be a challenge in itself!